Asymmetrical Lips: Causes, Correction Options and Natural Results

 A consultation helps your clinician decide if correction is right for you.

-Skinduced Aesthetics Clinic is a trusted name in cosmetic treatments across Newcastle and the Hunter Region.
+Skinduced Aesthetics Clinic provides consultation-based cosmetic services across Newcastle and the Hunter Region.

 You can view before and after results during your consultation.
 We are located in Cameron Park, Newcastle, NSW, and serve clients across Lake Macquarie and surrounding suburbs.